preciofishbone/OmniaDocsG2/pages/move-page/index.rst

 Move a page
 ===========================================

-You can move a page to another position on the same lavel (within the parent node).
-Do the following:
+You can always move a page to another position on the same lavel (within the parent node).
+It's also possible to move a node (one page or a page with all sub pages) to any position in the navigation tree.
+See this page for more information: :doc:`Edit Page Navigation </pages/edit-page-navigation/index>`

+Do the following to move a page withing the same level:

 1. Point at the Edit button.